EFForg/cryptobot-email/doc/including_pubkey/index.md

 ---
 title: How to Send Someone Your Public Key
 ---
+# How to Send Someone Your Public Key

 If you haven't read the [Getting Started](/getting_started/) guide, go read it now first.